Market Analysts see Tricida Inc. [TCDA] gaining to $25. Time to buy?

 Tricida, Inc. (Nasdaq: TCDA) announced today financial results for the three and nine months ended September 30, 2022 and provided an update on key initiatives.

-Over the last 12 months, TCDA stock dropped by -98.33%.
-The average equity rating for TCDA stock is currently 3.30, trading closer to a bullish pattern in the stock market.
+A sum of 18227157 shares traded at recent session while its average daily volume was at 14.96M shares.
+Tricida Inc. shares reached a high of $0.1301 and dropped to a low of $0.115 until finishing in the latest session at $0.12.

-The market cap for the stock reached $9.77 million, with 58.02 million shares outstanding and 53.38 million shares in the current float.
-Compared to the average trading volume of 13.01M shares, TCDA stock reached a trading volume of 12143698 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The average equity rating for TCDA stock is currently 3.50, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Tricida Inc. [TCDA]: